DragonSenses/visionize/architectural-decision-log.md

 Add footer component with links

-Create a responsive footer component that displays two buttons for privacy policy and terms of service.
+Create a responsive footer component that displays two links for privacy policy and terms of service.

+Refactor footer component with buttonVariants and Link

+Replace the Button component with buttonVariants and use the Link component from next.js to render the links.
+Resize links to improve user experience.
+Also center the content horizontally and vertically with flexbox.

 Now import the `Footer` and render it inside the `LandingLayout`: